This website uses cookies. Find out more in our Privacy Policy.

 Furthermore, the Center for Sustainability staff has revisioned the trajectory of our journey to carbon neutrality and gained further insight on solutions that fit our unique context.

-Agnes Scott will achieve carbon neutrality by no later than 2037.
-Our plan is to implement energy reduction strategies, invest in renewable sources of energy, educate the campus community to be mindful stewards of the environment, promote cleaner modes of transportation, and develop community-focused carbon offsets that have regenerative benefits to our vulnerable region.
+Agnes Scott will achieve carbon neutrality by no later than 2037 for Scope 1 and 2 emissions.
+Our plan is to implement energy reduction strategies, invest in renewable sources of energy, educate the campus community to be mindful stewards of the environment, promote cleaner modes of transportation, and develop community-focused, local carbon offsets that have regenerative benefits to our vulnerable region.

 Agnes Scott’s Sustainability Steering Committee (SSC) requested that the energy efficiency and alternative energy subcommittee that guided the GHG emissions inventory also guide the CAP.